mppl1/RNAseq_preprocessing/README.md

 # RNAseq_preprocessing
 These are tutorials on a subset of tools available for processing raw RNAseq data.
 This is for two pipelines HISAT2_SAMtools_Stringtie_gffcompare_ballgown pipeline or HISAT2_SAMtools_Stringtie_PrepDEanalysis.py_DESeq2 pipeline.
-The first three steps are command line arguments and require installation of the following softwares.
+The first few steps are command line arguments and require installation of the following softwares.
+See Reference section for details on each software.

 `FASTQC`
 `HISAT2`